 Though condoms have their competition with other forms of birth control, such as the pill or the infamous pull-out method, it’s still a huge industry.

 In 2021, the global condom industry reached $51.3 billion and is expected to continue to grow.
 The great part is that they’re seeing higher sales in Asia, Africa, and the Middle East.
 People are catching on to the benefits of condoms worldwide!

 [Read: Don’t like condoms?
 The big dangers most people have no idea about]

 Now that you know about the history of condoms, you can now tell your partner about it while having sex.
 While thrusting, just start talking about the origins of latex.
-They’ll love it.
-That was a joke, I would leave this as a post-sex conversation topic.
+They’ll love it… that was a joke.
+We would leave this as a post-sex conversation topic.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.

 Get the very best of LovePanky straight to your inbox!